corcorana/restingIAF/iaf_manu.md

   performance across a variety of psychophysical and cognitive tasks, and may underpin trait-like differences in information processing and general intelligence.
 It may also prove methodologically useful for sharpening the precision of frequency-band analyses throughout the spectral range.
-Despite the large body of literature pertaining to IAF-related analysis, there seems to be no clear consensus on the optimal method for estimating IAF.
-In this paper, we describe a method of deriving peak and centre of gravity IAF estimates from Savitzky-Golay filtered power spectra.
+While numerous methods for estimating IAF have been proposed, the optimal approach remains unclear.
+In this paper, we describe a technique for deriving peak and centre of gravity IAF estimates from Savitzky-Golay filtered power spectra.
 We evaluated the performance characteristics of this automated analysis routine in both empirical and simulated EEG datasets.
-In the former, 61 peak alpha frequency estimates, and 62 centre of gravity estimates, were derived from 63 healthy adults.
-The statistical features of these IAF estimates was remarkably consistent across the two estimators, and accorded with previously reported results from large-scale datasets.
-Simulation data analysis revealed that our automated estimation routine reliably extracted underlying alpha components even under relatively noisy spectral conditions.
-It was also found to consistently outperform a simpler automated method of peak localisation that did not involve spectral smoothing.
-Our technique is fast, open source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated in the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
+In the former, 61 peak alpha frequency estimates, and 62 centre of gravity estimates, were derived from $n=63$ healthy adults.
+The statistical features of these IAF estimates were remarkably consistent across the two estimators, and accorded with previously reported results from large-scale datasets.
+IAF simulations revealed that our automated estimation routine reliably extracted target alpha components even under relatively noisy spectral conditions.
+This routine consistently outperformed a simpler automated method of peak localisation that did not involve spectral smoothing.
+Our technique is fast, open source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated within the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
+As such, it offers a convenient means of improving the reliability and replicability of future IAF-related research.
 ---
 # Introduction
 Oscillatory activity is an inherent property of neurons and neuronal assemblies, and the timing of oscillatory dynamics is thought to encode information [e.g. @buzsaki2004;@fries2005;@vanrullen2016].